DanielOPerez/FreeCodeCamp/README.md

 # FreeCodeCamp
-Codes from the courses of FreeCodeCamp.org
+This repository has files and codes from the courses of FreeCodeCamp.org